-See I get this thing called “righteous indignation” as a dear sister (Thanks Sharenell, awesome woman of God right there!) put it to me one day.
+I get this thing called “righteous indignation”.
 When I see people completely throw caution to the wind and put their trust in themselves, forsaking and/or mocking God – OHHHHHHHH BOY IT IRKS ME SO!
 And I get upset!
 And I don’t mean just a tad bit upset, it runs me hot, because I love God so and I know how good He is and I really dislike seeing people treat Him just any kind of way —- or even more so as if He just doesn’t exist.

 I also get angry when people’s actions don’t match their words…when they claim love or friendship/family yet their actions show a completely different attitude.
 I’m very sensitive to people treating you like you’ve done something wrong when you’ve done nothing at all or all you’ve done is try to help….and it’s one thing to treat me that way – but when I see you treat OTHERS that way, it sets me off!
 Yet again, that “righteous indignation” rises up and I go off!